 Raymond W. Yeung received the BS, MEng and PhD degrees in electrical engineering from Cornell University in 1984, 1985, and 1988, respectively.
 He joined AT&T Bell Laboratories in 1988.
-He came to CUHK in 1991 and has been with the Department since then, where he is currently a chair professor.
-Since 2010, he has been serving as Co-Director of the Institute of Network Coding.
+He is currently Choh-Ming Li Professor of Information Engineering.
+A cofounder of network coding, he has been serving as Co-Director of the Institute of Network Coding since 2010.
 He is the author of the books A First Course in Information Theory (Kluwer Academic/Plenum Publishers, 2002) and Information Theory and Network Coding (Springer 2008), which have been adopted by over 60 institutions around the world.
 His research interest is in information theory and network coding.
 He was a consultant in a project of Jet Propulsion Laboratory for salvaging the malfunctioning Galileo Spacecraft.

 Professor Yeung is a member of the Board of Governors of the IEEE Information Theory Society from 1999 to 2001.
 He has served on the committees of a number of information theory symposiums and workshops.
 He was the General Chair of the First Workshop on Network, Coding, and Applications (NetCod 2005), a Technical Co-Chair of the 2006 IEEE International Symposium on Information Theory, and a Technical Co-Chair of the 2006 IEEE Information Theory Workshop, Chengdu.
 He will organize with David Tse the 2015 IEEE International Symposium on Information Theory in Hong Kong.